-When I asked about consistency and such, he said ‘I don’t know, I just look at it.
-If it’s too liquidy, I remove the cover to reduce some of the liquid; if it’s too thick, I add more water.’
+When I asked about consistency and such, he said “I don’t know, I just look at it.
+If it’s too watery, I remove the cover to reduce some of the liquid; if it’s too thick, I add more water.”
 Simple as that.

-Anywho, after I prepared his recipe, I brought dad and mom some to enjoy for lunch.
+Anyhow, after I prepared his recipe, I brought dad and mom some to enjoy for lunch.
 They loved it so I guess I made dad proud with this one!

-What are Newfoundland Boiled Beans?
-What Ingredients Goes In Boiled Beans?
+What Are Newfoundland Boiled Beans?

 Newfoundland boiled beans is exactly that, boiled beans.
 I know what you’re probably thinking … exciting!

-Ok…definitely not, but what this recipe lacks in title, it makes up for in flavour.
+Okay, definitely not, but what this recipe lacks in title, it makes up for in flavour.

 Though there’s a broth, this is not a soup.
-It’s just well cooked beans infused with a tasty liquid.
+It’s just cooked beans infused with a tasty liquid.
 As the beans and ham cook at the same time, the flavours of the ham seep into the beans and liquid base making everything quite relishing.

 As you can probably tell, the recipe itself is super rustic.
 There’s nothing fancy here at all, but it tastes so good!
-For this boiled bean recipe, you’re going to need –
+For this boiled bean recipe, you’re going to need:

 - Dried beans that have been soaked overnight